falue/waldo/docs/docs.md

 numpad: true       # Set to true if you use USB keyboard to play tracks instead of Rigby
 measure_temp: true # starts on startup and measures temp every minute and logs it
 autostart: true    # Set to false if you dont want anything to start on startup.
-                   # ^Set to true if you want to start remote.py, shutdown_button.py to start on RasPi startup
+                   # ^Set to true if you want to start keyboard_listener.py, shutdown_button.py to start on RasPi startup
-                   # ^Set to integer number of defined button to start any track on startup
+                   # ^Set to track name to play after startup

 ```
 Naked: